axioned/handbook/docs/processes/delivery/Continous/github-action/github-action-for-wordpress.md

 ---
 id: GithubActions
-title: GitHub Actions for Wordpress
+title: GitHub Actions for WordPress
-sidebar_label: Wordpress GitHub Actions
+sidebar_label: WordPress GitHub Actions
-tags: [GitHub, Actions, CICD, Deployment, Wordpress, yml, WP Engine, AWS]
+tags: [GitHub, Actions, CICD, Deployment, WordPress, yml, WP Engine, AWS]
 ---

-This document is an overview of the required information that a developer needs to have in order to implement CI/CD in any of the Wordpress projects.
+This document is an overview of the required information that a developer needs to have in order to implement CI/CD in any of the WordPress projects.

 CI/CD automates your builds, and deployment so you can ship code changes faster and more reliably.